stelviodev/stelvio/docs/guides/cloudfront-router.md

 - `/api/*` -> should hit the API Gateway
 - `/files` -> should hit the S3 bucket

-The way to configure this in Stelvio looks like this;
+The way to configure this in Stelvio looks like this:

 ```python
 @app.run